ElectricRCAircraftGuy/glances_wiki/Glances-4-open-room.md

 # Technical points

 * Python 3 support (Python 2 is deprecated).
 For Python 2 users, the branch 3.x will be maintain.
-* Async IO architecture for the Core (see https://realpython.com/async-io-python/)
+* Async IO architecture for the Core (see https://realpython.com/async-io-python/).
+Keep in mind to speed up Glances launch (#1534)
+* Support for Windows 10 WLS (#1485)